-For investors who are unsure about the stock market, cash and short-term investments can provide orderly and routine returns that feel safe and predictable.
+Cash and short-term investments play important roles in a financial plan, mainly providing liquidity and a buffer against market volatility.
+They also provide orderly and routine returns that feel safe and predictable.
 But there can be some downsides if they make up the majority or entirety of your long-term investment mix.

 "Sometimes investing successfully can feel counterintuitive," says Naveen Malwal, CFA, institutional portfolio manager with Fidelity's Strategic Advisers.
 “I can understand why the volatility of the stock market may lead some investors to feel stocks may be risky.
 However, investors who focus on the growth potential of stocks, not just the downside, often reach their financial goals more easily than they would if they were investing mostly in cash.”